erinlorelle/newspringattempt/README.md

 We use [BitBucket](http://bitbucket.org/) for versioning.
 A copy has been uploaded to GitHub.
 For the versions available, see the [newspringattempt](https://github.com/erinlorelle/newspringattempt).

 ## Authors
-newspringattempt was created by **Erin L Cook**, a graduate student at East Tennessee State University
+newspringattempt was created by **Erin L Cook**, a graduate student in the computing department at East Tennessee State University
 * [https://github.com/erinlorelle](https://github.com/erinlorelle)
 * [https://erinlorelle.com](https://erinlorelle)